wethod/learning-center-source/content/planning/index.md

 **Plan teammates on a project**

 1. Select a project.
-2. A box will appear at the top of the page to know how many budget days and hours are available to plan, grouped by user level.
+2. A box on the top of the page will show how many budget days and hours are available to plan, grouped by user level.
 3. If needed, you can **apply multiple filters on people**.
 For example, you may decide to see only the internal employees which are managers and have a background in design
    {{< img-center src="/uploads/2017/11/02/planning-people-filters.png">}}
 4. You can use the search bar even to **filter people by** [**skill**]({{< relref "settings/index.md#skills" >}}).
 Try to input something like **skill:photoshop;skill:illustrator** to find everybody who has a skill named "photoshop" and a skill named "illustrator".
-5. _To plan for a day_ or for an entire week**, just click on the day/week you want to allocate the user.
-If you hold and drag your mouse, you can assign more days/weeks at once.
+5. To **plan for an hour, a half day or for an entire week**, just position the mouse on the day/week you want to allocate and click to plan.
+Click and drag to quickly assign more than an hour, a half day or a week at once.

 \*If the day/week has some hours/days already planned on other projects, wethod allows you to plan the user on the remaining hours/days available for that day/week.

-1. **To plan by the hour**, hover with the mouse on the day you want to allocate the user.
-Click on + each time you want to plan an hour and - when you want to unplan an hour.
-2. Hit the button < > on the left side of the calendar to browse people allocation in the future or in the past.
-Hit ‘today’ to go back at today’s planning.

 {{< note title="Note" >}}